sequenceiq/blog/source/_posts/2014-06-11-ambari-cluster-on-docker.markdown

 docker run -e BLUEPRINT=single-node-hdfs-yarn --link ambari-singlenode:ambariserver -t --rm --entrypoint /bin/sh sequenceiq/ambari -c /tmp/install-cluster.sh
 ```

-or if you want a **twitter-sized** one-liner to start with Hadoop in less then a minute:
+or if you want a **twitter-sized** one-liner to start with Hadoop in less than a minute:

 ```
 curl -LOs j.mp/ambari-singlenode && . ambari-singlenode